-According to the survey, only 15% in the US and 14% in the UK have a full understanding of the term ‘net zero’.
-In both the US and the UK, those aged between 25 and 34, those who have investments, or those with a university degree, are most likely to be familiar with net zero.
+According to the survey, only 14% in the UK and 15% in the US have a full understanding of the term ‘net zero’.
+In both the UK and the US, those aged between 25 and 34, those who have investments, or those with a university degree, are most likely to be familiar with net zero.

 While more than half have not thought about net zero in their day-to-day lives, many are taking actions relating to climate change, including recycling or reusing, reducing waste, and purchasing reusable products.
 This indicates a possible disconnect between net-zero initiatives and climate-change action.

-Our survey revealed that, at present, 30% of respondents in the US and 25% in the UK who are active or potential investors currently invest with climate concerns in mind, and an additional 44% and 46% respectively do not currently invest but plan to take actions within the foreseeable future.
+Our survey revealed that, at present, 25% of respondents in the UK and 30% in the US who are active or potential investors currently invest with climate concerns in mind, and an additional 46% and 44% respectively do not currently invest but plan to take actions within the foreseeable future.
 Younger respondents are more likely to have taken action or plan to take action in the future.

 While income growth is top of mind when investing, respondents do view climate change and sustainability as important considerations.

-Positively, the majority of respondents are in favor of policies that support net-zero goals, with 60% in the US and 70% in the UK in favor.
-In the US, the Northeast and Western regions are more likely to be in favor of these policies than the Mid-West and Southern regions, possibly reflecting the differing political viewpoints.
+Positively, the majority of respondents are in favour of policies that support net-zero goals, with 70% in the UK and 60% in the US in favour.
+In the US, the Northeast and Western regions are more likely to be in favour of these policies than the Mid-West and Southern regions, possibly reflecting the differing political viewpoints.
 However, only about a quarter feel that corporations and investment managers are doing enough to support net zero.

 While the proportion of people with a full understanding of what net zero means is low, it is clear that there is considerable support for net-zero goals.
 Furthermore, many people, particularly among younger age groups, plan to keep climate change in focus with future investments.
 In this context, increased education around both the concept of net zero and the role that asset managers can play in the transition could be key in helping more people take action.